A Peon's Eye View of the 2005 Championship Race

 So I surged ahead on my bicycle.
 My bicycles at home are sized for my 74-inch height.
-At the KSR, my borrowed bike was built for someone somewhat shorter; riding it reminded me why they make bikes in different sizes.
+At the KSR, my borrowed bike was built for someone somewhat shorter; riding it reminded me why bikes are made in different sizes.
 After I had bolted about 3 miles ahead of Unwheeldy, I realized I had left all my water with them.
 It would be a long way back, and I thought "What would Hobart do?" and decided to persevere, parched.

 2PM SATURDAY: APPROACHING DEAD MAN'S DROP

 Liberally interpreted, we had been informed, this means that Pit Crew are allowed to "lean" against the sculpture to prevent it from sliding backwards, but that the sculpture cannot move forward except fully under its own power.
-Further, since I was a "peon" and not "pit crew", I was not allowed to push it even in the Legal Push zones.
+Further, since I was a “peon” and not “pit crew”, I was not allowed to push even in Legal Push zones.
 (The number of official pit crew cannot exceed the number of pilots; additional individuals are designated as peons.)

 5PM SATURDAY: DEAD MAN'S DROP